LambdaIM/launch/Lambda-wallet-instructions.md

 Now it supports receiving LAMB and TBB of test network for storage mining test Claim rules:
-One IP can get 3000 LAMB and one TBB every day;
+One IP can get 50000 LAMB and 5 TBB every day;
-One lambda main network address, which can be picked up once and once respectively
+One lambda main network address, which can be picked up ten times and ten times respectively.